Malana, Himachal Pradesh: Government

-Although the village is situated in Himanchal Pradesh, India, people of this village do not consider them to be a part of India.
+Although the village is situated in Himachal Pradesh, India, people of this village do not consider them to be a part of India.
 They have their own judiciary system as well.
 The village is governed by a bicameral parliament, consisting of lower house called the Kanishthang and an upper house called the Jayeshthang.
 The current panchayat is Bhagi Ram.

 Language

 The residents of Malana speak Kanashi/Raksh (supposedly the dialect of people residing there long ago), which is understood only by the villagers.
-"Kanashi, the language of Malana, does not resemble any of the dialects spoken in its neighbourhood but seems to be a mixture of Sanskrit and several Tibetan dialects."
-Ethnologue classifies Malana as a Tibetan-Burmese language, rather than as a member of the Indo-European languages, and notes that Kanashi has no intelligibility with any Tibeto-Burman language of Kinnaur" although Malana is surrounded by Indo-Aryan language speaking populations.
+Kanashi does not resemble any of the dialects spoken in its neighbourhood but seems to be a mixture of Sanskrit and several Tibetan dialects.
+It is classified as a Tibetan-Burmese language.
+Kanashi has no intelligibility with any Tibeto-Burman language of Kinnaur.

 Economy

 The economy of Malana was traditionally based on making baskets, ropes and slippers from hemp.
 Marijuana was cultivated as a legal cash crop for centuries.
 Beginning in the 1980s, Malana became a destination for recreational drug tourism.
 The village also produces maize and potatoes.
-While tourism is now a major source of income for the village, tourist can only stay outside the village in cafes like The Marley Shed, Baba Cafe, Cafe Rudra, and more, but not inside the village or in homestays which was previously allowed.
+While tourism is now a major source of income for the village, tourists can only stay outside of the village in cafes, but not inside the village or in homesteads which was previously allowed.

 Culture and lifestyle

 The village administration is democratic and is believed, by locals, to be the oldest republic of the world.

 Despite being a part of the Kullu valley, there is a myth that the Malanis have very distinct physical features, and a dialect which is different from the rest of the valley.
-However, in the valleys of Himachal, there are a significant number of distinct Pahadi dialects, some of them totally different from each other.
-Hence the physical/lingual uniqueness cannot be proven, given the inaccessibility of the Malana people, except for the trade of Marijuana / Hashish in the Parvati valley.
+However, in the valleys of Himachal, there are a significant number of distinct Pahari dialects, some of them totally different from each other.
+Hence the physical/lingual uniqueness cannot be proven, given the inaccessibility of the Malana people, except for the trade of marijuana and hashish in the Parvati valley.

-Jamblu Devta
+Jamlu Devta

-The social structure of Malana in fact rests on villagers' unshaken faith in their powerful deity, Jamblu Devta.
+The social structure of Malana in fact rests on villagers' unshaken faith in their powerful deity, Jamlu Devta.
 The entire administration of the village is controlled by him through a village council.
-This council has eleven members and they are believed as delegates of Jamblu who govern the village in his name.
+The council has eleven members believed to be delegates of Jamlu who govern the village in his name.
 His decision is ultimate in any dispute and any outsider authority is never required.
-Thus Malana has been named the Athens of Himalayas.
+Thus Malana has been named the Athens of the Himalayas.

-Jamlu is invoked through a villager serving as an oracle. deity Jamalu known as Rishi Jamdagni.
+Jamlu is invoked through a villager serving as an oracle.
+The deity Jamlu is also known as Rishi Jamdagni.